Friends and family sighted guiding training

 - Never pushing or pulling the person you’re guiding

-By learning a technique or two in sighted guiding, you’ll be well equipped to confidently and safely provide help if needed.
+By learning a technique or two in sighted guiding, you’ll be well on your way to providing help confidently and safely whenever needed.

 My Guide training with Sophie Thompson